-Directing denotes motivating, leading, guiding and communicating with subordinates on an ongoing basis in order to accomblish pre-set goals.
-Employees are kept informed of all necessary matters by instructions circulars, manuals, newsletters. notice-boards. meeting. participative mechanism etc., in order to enable the employees to accomplish the organizational goals.
+Directing denotes motivating, leading, communicating guiding and subordinates on an ongoing basis in order to accomblish pre-set goals.
+Employees are kept informed of all necessary matters by manuals, circulars, instructions notice-boards. meeting. newsletters. participative mechanism etc., in order to enable the employees to accomplish the organizational goals.